-17.4.8 Capital Costs
+17.1.8 Capital Costs

-The process plant, TMF (excluding dam construction) and associated infrastructure capital costs, based on the treatment of 30 Mtpa of Run of Mine (RoM) ore, have been estimated by Outotec Sweden AB, to a scoping study level of accuracy, using budget quotations for major equipment and in-house data base costs for other items, are presented in Table 71.
+The process plant, TMF (excluding dam construction) and associated infrastructure capital costs, based on the treatment of 30 Mtpa of Run of Mine (RoM) ore, have been estimated by Outotec Sweden AB, to a scoping study level of accuracy, using budget quotations for major equipment and in-house data base costs for other items, are presented in Table 17-5.
 A 25% contingency has been applied to all general costs, with 20% applied to specific equipment items for which quotes were received.
-The costs do not include the equipment required for magnetite recovery.
-SRK considers these costs to be acceptable based on the information available.
+SRK considers these costs to be acceptable based on the information available and will be refined during the PFS.